Hiimus/arca_bookstore/README.md

 This is the features I would like to implement in the future:

-- Letting registered users have the option to edit and delete their own reviews and comments.
+- Let registered users have the option to edit and delete their own reviews and comments.
 For now that is only possible for the superuser.
-This is high priority as this is an important feature.
+This is a high priority as this is an important feature.

 - Pagination.
-As more products are added, it will be poor user experience to have not have pagination when there are alot of products.
+As more products are added, it will be poor user experience to not have pagination when there are alot of products.
 This will also reduce loading time.

-- More content on pages that looks to empty, i.e an empty shopping bag, or when no results are found after searching.
+- More content on pages that look too empty, i.e an empty shopping bag, or when no results are found after searching.
 The same goes with styling.
-More use of container or images could fill up the page, making it more appealing.
+More use of containers or images could fill up the page, making it more appealing.

 - Currently there are no warnings when the superuser deletes a product, a blog post, review or a comment.
 This is an easy fix, it's just that I didn't have time to implement it.
 An important feature which will be high on the priority list.

 - Breadcrumbs.
-I really like when websites provide links to the path you have taken, so can easily click yourself back to where you want to.
+I really like when websites provide links to the path you have taken, so you can easily click yourself back to where you want to.

-- In general just more product, reviews and quality blog posts.
+- In general just more product reviews and quality blog posts.

-- Letting the registered users have the option to choose a profile image that will also appear when commenting or reviewing.
+- Let the registered users have the option to choose a profile image that will also appear when commenting or reviewing.

 <a href="#arca-bookstore">BACK TO TOP</a>